david-pershouse/bl-cli/README.md

 ### Logging into multiple BinaryLane accounts

-`bl-cli` allows you to log in to multiple DigitalOcean accounts at the same time and easily switch between them with the use of authentication contexts.
+`bl-cli` allows you to log in to multiple BinaryLane accounts at the same time and easily switch between them with the use of authentication contexts.

 By default, a context named `default` is used.
 To create a new context, run `bl auth init --context <new-context-name>`.
 You may also pass the new context's name using the `BINARYLANE_CONTEXT` environment variable.
 You will be prompted for your API access token which will be associated with the new context.